JarodBoone/EMAS/README.md

 # EMAS
 Emerging Memory Architecture Simulator.

 This is a general purpose GEM5 based simulator capable of modeling any combination of emerging memory techonologies.
-Current supported technologies are
+Current supported technologies are:

 - Near Data Processing
 - Processing in Memory